mirkokiefer/syncing-thesis/outline.md

 #Syncing Strategies for Mobile Devices
+##Motivation
+Building collaborative apps that sync data among a group of users is hard.
+The widespread adoption of mobile devices with limited network access requires the offline availability of data and apps.
+Some aspects of syncing are often application specific and can therefore not be solved in a generic way.
+However there are recurring patterns that can be used to build application specific solutions.
+The goal of this thesis is to develop a framework of common syncing patterns that speed up the development of collaborative apps.

 ##Problem Scenarios
 ###Relational Data Synchronization
 The Wunderlist app serves as an example for a common data schema that requires syncing of a relational schema.